benbrown/workshop/code/03.welcome_bot/readme.md

-# 02. Give your bot some manners
+# 02. Teach your bot some manners

 all bots should welcome users, and introduce themselves